Liquid Layout Definition

 Disadvantages:

-• Lower data density: it can be typically result in such cons which is not conducive to maximizing efficiency.
+• Lower data density: it can typically result in such cons which is not conducive to maximizing efficiency.